 Multilotto.com is registered and has its corporate headquarters in Curacao.
-It is also holds a gaming license and is regulated by the Government of Curacao.
-It’s a fairly young company having launched in early 2012.
-They publish their mission statement “To become the number one betting service for worldwide lottery players”.
+It also holds a gaming license and is regulated by the Government of Curacao.
+It’s a relatively young company having launched in early 2012.
+They publish their mission statement “To become the number one betting service for worldwide lottery players.”
 They back this with making safety and security their number one priority (their words) along with meeting customer requirements.

 How Does Multi Lotto Work?

 Players can also place bets on the outcome of lotteries.
-Their terms and conditions explains the process.
+Their terms and conditions explain the process.

 I reiterate they pledge they will not share your personal details with any third party or affiliates.
 This is a big one for me as it means I am not opening the window to potential identity theft issues and/or promotional offers from a variety of people I’ve never heard of.